Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ## History

 The origins of tic-tac-toe are unclear.
-Many sources claim that it dates from antiquity, but to me it seems like a more recent invention—a degenerate version of Three Men’s Morris.
-Mentions of it only appear in the 19th century, and the game is very well suited to being played with chalk on slates—such as were used by children in schools during this period.
+Many sources claim that it dates from antiquity, but the evidence to me suggests a more recent invention.
+Possibly it appeared as a degenerate version of Three Men’s Morris.
+Written references to the game only appear in the 19th century, and the game is particularly well-suited to being played with chalk on slates — standard equipment for schoolchildren during this period.
 Indeed, @BerkshirePhrases [p.
-164] describes the game as “the first game taught to children when they can use a slate pencil”.
+164] describes it as “the first game taught to children when they can use a slate pencil”.

 > [!figure]
 >